 ARTICLE 2.
 ILLEGAL CRACKBACK BLOCK.
-It is an Illegal Crackback Block if a defensive player is contacted below the waist within an area five yards on either side of the line of scrimmage, including within close-line play, by an offensive player who is moving toward the position from which the ball was snapped, and:
+It is an Illegal Crackback Block if a defensive player is contacted below the waist within an area five yards on either side of the line of scrimmage, including within close-line play, by an offensive player who is moving toward the position from which the ball was snapped, if:

-- (1) the offensive player was aligned more than two yards outside an offensive tackle (flexed) when the ball was snapped - (2) the offensive player was in a backfield position when the ball was snapped and moved to a position more than two yards outside an offensive tackle
+- (1) the offensive player was in a set position and aligned more than two yards outside an offensive tackle (flexed) when the ball was snapped; or - (2) the offensive player was in a backfield position when the ball was snapped and moved to a position more than two yards outside an offensive tackle: or - (3) the offensive player was in a backfield position and in motion when the ball was snapped.